linnarsson-lab/auto-annotation/Mouse_development/Developmental/Ectoderm/Neuroblasts/NbRtC.md

 Justification:

-Location is not sure but the overlap of Six3, Pa6 and Meis2 suggest Intrmediate stratume of the reticular complex, mantle zone (p3A, RtCi)
+The overlap of Six3, Pa6 and Meis2 suggest Intrmediate striatum of the reticular complex, mantle zone (p3A, RtCi).
-Found in Forebrain Ventral dataset, similar type Found in the Non Dorsal Gabaergic Midbrain

 Allen brain:
 Six3